materialsproject/maggma/docs/getting_started/running_builders.md

 ***Note***: Different platforms/operating systems purge their system's `temp` directory at different intervals.
 It is recommended to move at least the `.bin` file to a more stable location.
 The `.bin` file can be used to recreate the flamegraph at anytime using the Memray CLI.

+Using the flag `--memray-dir` (`-md`) allows for specifying an output directory for the `.bin` and `.html` files created by the profiler.
+The provided directory will be created if the directory does not exist, mimicking the `mkdir -p` command.

 Further data visualization and transform examples can be found in Memray's documentation ([Memray reporters](https://bloomberg.github.io/memray/live.html)).